juniorgasparotto/GraphExpression/README.md

       [4] => Item: Field.Class2_Field1, Parent: Property.Class1_Prop2, Previous: Property.Class2_Prop2, Next: , Level: 3
 ```

-* The property `Level` is responsible for reporting on what level of the graph is each item of the iteration, making it possible to create a identada output that represents the hierarchy of the `model` object.
+* The property `Level` is responsible for reporting on what level of the graph is each item, making it possible to create a identada output that represents the hierarchy of the `model` object.
 * The method `GetEntity` is just a helper that prints the item type and the name of the Member that can be a property or a field.
 We could also return the value of the Member, but to leave cleaner output, we eliminate this information.

-**2)** On second output can look the representation of this object in expression of graphs:
+**2)** On second output, see how was the expression of this graph object:

-[Click here](https://github.com/juniorgasparotto/GraphExpression#impl-serialization-complex) to understand the serialiação of complex objects.
+[Click here](https://github.com/juniorgasparotto/GraphExpression#impl-serialization-complex) to understand how the serialization of complex objects.

 ```
 "Class1.32854180" + "Class1_Prop1: Value1" + ("Class1_Prop2.36849274" + "Class2_Prop2: Value2" + "Class2_Field1: 1000")